 19 Mar Words of Wisdom #3: Check Student Understanding

-“Are there any questions?” isn’t a reliable method to check student understanding.
-But substituting the words “What are you wondering?” or “What have I not made clear?” creates the opportunity for students to express safely what they do not yet understand.
+“Are there any questions?” is not a reliable method to check student understanding.
+Substituting the words “What are you wondering?
+Or “What have I not made clear?” creates the opportunity for students to express safely what they do not yet understand.

 “Are there any questions?”
 Here is a ubiquitous interrogative phrase teachers utter after just about any explanation.
 Teachers generally intend it to check student understanding.
 But consider it from a student’s point of view – especially if you are an adolescent student.
 Here is an invitation to appear ignorant before your classmates.
 Here is a chance to show the world that whatever “it” is, you don’t “get” it.
 The teacher wants you to admit you don’t understand something?
 Talk about painting a target for teasing on your own psyche!
 No thanks!
 You’ll choose to keep your mouth shut and your psyche safe.
 And the teacher will never know if your silence means understanding or emotional self-protection.